blackcatacademy/blackcat-database-crypto/docs/SCHEMA.md

 }
 ```

-You can generate a snapshot via `bin/db-crypto-schema` (by default from schema/Definitions in `blackcat-database` packages – the single source of truth), or optionally from a live DB via `--source=db --dsn=...`. `db-crypto-plan` then reports encrypted columns missing from the schema and returns exit code `2` for easy CI gating.
+You can generate a snapshot via `blackcat db-crypto schema` (by default from schema/Definitions in `blackcat-database` packages – the single source of truth), or optionally from a live DB via `--source=db --dsn=...`. `db-crypto plan` then reports encrypted columns missing from the schema and returns exit code `2` for easy CI gating.